Improve core web vitals

 2. FID (First Input Delay)

 It measures the time the browser responds to the user’s first interaction.
 That’s the time it takes to respond when a user taps a button on the page.
-Delays may happen as it is still loading page elements in the background.
-If nothing happens too long when someone taps on the button or something, that’s a bad experience.
+Delays may happen as the browser is still loading page elements in the background.
+If nothing happens too long when someone taps on a button or something, that’s a bad experience.

-The First Input Delay (FID) measures input actions like tapping, clicking and key pressing but not zooming and scrolling.
-According to Google, your page scores GOOD if it can respond within 100 ms. It needs improvement if it is between 100 ms and 300 ms. Anything beyond that will be considered as performing poorly.
+The First Input Delay (FID) measures responsiveness to tapping, clicking, and key pressing, but not zooming and scrolling.
+According to Google, your page scores well if it can respond within 100 milliseconds (ms).
+It needs improvement if it is between 100 ms and 300 ms. Anything beyond that will be considered as performing poorly.

 First input delay

 You cannot measure The FID if there is no user interaction.
-The FID is based on the data collected from a real user using any mobile and desktop device in different way and environment.
+The FID is based on the data collected from a real user using any mobile and desktop device in different ways and environments.

 JavaScript is often found to be the culprit of bad scores.
 If the browser takes too long to execute it, it cannot respond to inputs.
 You need to improve the code.
 Remove unused script and code wherever possible.